 Normally, we use differential pairs.
 Differential pairs are nothing but two lines carrying the same data in an inverted form with respect to each other at a particular point of time.
 You can see that we have DIFF_DN_90R and DIFF_DP_90R.
 These are the two pins that bring data into your IC from this connector.
-This is a negative line and this one is positive.
+DIFF_DN_90R is a negative line and DIFF_DP_90R is a positive line.

-For instance, this IC over here has input impedance at these pins of 90 ohms as defined by the USB standard.
+For instance, the main IC on this schematic has input impedance at pin8 of 90Ω as defined by the USB standard.
 The differential tracks should match this impedance.
-In order to do so, there are certain rules you need to follow, such as the width and thickness of the track.
+In order to do so, there are certain rules you need to follow, such as adjusting the width and thickness of the track.

 There is also crosstalk, which is nothing but interference on one line due to another trace which is close by.
 You need to maintain a specific distance between these two tracks.
 The width of each track should be as per the requirements.
 The trace width and spacing for a certain impedance may be obtained using impedance calculators.

 The length matching of these differential pairs is important because these two lines are time-dependent or delay dependent.
 A signal comes from a connector at a particular time and reaches its destination at a particular time.
 The signals from both these tracks should reach at the same time.
 If the lengths are different, and since both signals on both differential pairs operate at the same speed, this can generate a false signal at the output.